 I do want to reassure you that there are lots of ways to do things, lots of ways to feed babies at the breast when you have more than one.
 Some women will have no rules or regulations at all, and they will literally offer the fullest breast to the hungriest baby and it’ll be flexible from feed to feed.
 Some mothers only offer one breast per baby, some will maybe offer that one breast for a whole day to a particular baby and then swap over.
 There are really no particular rules, but it can be a great ‘rule of thumb’, that if one of your babies is not feeding as efficiently, it is actually good to swap over breasts at some point, to allow the hungrier baby or the baby who is feeding more efficiently, to boost that supply and to help the other one out!

-I’ve also come across some women who want to keep a log of every aspect of the feeding; how long each baby is fed, what’s come out of their nappies etc., and they’ve actually felt that that’s helped them.
-Another lady will not have a log in sight!
+And I’ve also come across some women who want to keep a log of every aspect of the feeding; how long each baby is fed, what’s come out of their nappies, and they’ve actually felt that that’s helped them, and another lady will not have a log in sight!
 There is great flexibility and any amount of breast milk is good for your babies, so you can do partial feeding as well, if that is what you want to do.

-I would suggest, certainly, where you can, in the early weeks, however, to get breastfeeding established first (those first four, five or six weeks) with a lot of frequent feeding and/or expressing, just so that you can then have the flexibility that you need later on.
-Partial feeding, where you would give some of your breast milk and some formula, can go on indefinitely – for years, if necessary.
+But I would suggest, certainly, where you can, in the early weeks, to get breastfeeding established first (those first four, five or six weeks) with a lot of frequent feeding and/or expressing (expressing milk by pump video) just so that you can then have the flexibility that you need later on – but partial feeding (mixed feeding video) where you would give some of your breast milk and some formula, can go on indefinitely – for years, if necessary.

 So!
-There is great flexibility and remember that every drop of milk is good.
+There is great flexibility and remember that any (every) drop of milk is good.